-- 1. Connect the BIT 802E Interface Card to a Microsoft Windows-based computer via the LAN connector (see Figure 2-1).
+- Connect the BIT 802E Interface Card to a Microsoft Windows-based computer via the LAN connector (see Figure 2-1).
 Use either a standard ethernet cable if using a router or hub, or a crossover LAN cable if connecting the BIT 802E directly to a computer.
-The BIT 802E is not Auto-MDI-X enabled and requires the crossover cable for direct connection. - 2.
-Apply power to BOP power supply the BIT 802E Power On indicator goes on.
+The BIT 802E is not Auto-MDI-X enabled and requires the crossover cable for direct connection. - Apply power to BOP power supply the BIT 802E Power On indicator goes on.
 The BIT 802E will beep for less than 1 second, then will be ready for use.
 The BIT 802E LAN indicator will blink while searching for a valid IP address, then stay on continuously when found.
 If the LAN indicator is off, a valid IP address was not found.

 - 3. Refer to PAR.
 4.3.2 to find the unit on the LAN.
 Once the unit is found, note the IP address. - 4.
-Set up the LAN connection as indicated by the following steps. - A. Go to the command prompt.

-B. Enter the following: TELNET [ip address from step 3] 5024 and press [ENTER] (e.g. TELNET 192.168.1.200 5024)

-C. Type idn? and press [ENTER]

-D. Unit responds with the identifier string of the BOP, e.g.,: KEPCO, BOP 200-20, with additional characters indicating the revision level of the firmware.
+Set up the LAN connection as indicated by the following steps. - A. Go to the command prompt. - B. Enter the following: TELNET [ip address from step 3] 5024 and press [ENTER] (e.g. TELNET 192.168.1.200 5024) - C. Type \idn? and press [ENTER] - D. Unit responds with the identifier string of the BOP, e.g.,: KEPCO, BOP 200-20, with additional characters indicating the revision level of the firmware.
 If the model is not BOP 200-20, the BIT 802E card has already been initialized.
-If the BOP model does not match the unit found in step 3 above, contact Kepco Customer Support for instructions.

-- 5. Send the password initialization string of: SYST: PASS: CEN DEFAULT and press [ENTER]. - 6.
-Send the BOP configuration code.
-The configuration code format is VOLTAGE,CURRENT; for example the 100 Volt, 1 Amp BOP 100-1M is identified as 100,1.
-The sequence to be sent is: DIAG:PST 100,1 and press [ENTER]. - 7.
+To correct, consult BIT 802E Service Manual for procedure to restore the BIT 802E card to the factory default condition before continuing. - 5.
+Send the password initialization string of: SYST: PASS: CEN DEFAULT and press [ENTER]. - 6.
+Send the BOP configuration code sequence in the following format: "DIAG:PST X,Y" where X is the rated model voltage in Volts and Y is rated model current in Amperes.
+For example, a model BOP 130-2DM is a 130 Volts, 2 Amperes unit The sequence to be sent for this example would be: DIAG:PST 130,2 then press [ENTER]. - 7.
 Calibrate the unit per PAR.
 3.2.
-Failure to calibrate the unit will result in the TST? query reporting a FLASH memory error. - 8.
+Failure to calibrate the unit will result in the \TST? query reporting a FLASH memory error. - 8.
 After the calibration has been completed, the master calibration levels can be established by sending the following command: CAL:COPY WORK FACT and press [ENTER].